marcov/tech-notes/docs/Linux/programming-interface-notes.md

 `/proc/[pid]/stack`: This file provides a symbolic trace of the function calls in this process's kernel stack.

-### Zombie vs orphan
+### Zombie vs Orphan
-- Orphan: a process whose parent has terminated, but that is still in execution.
+- Orphan: a process whose parent has terminated, but that it is still in execution.

 - Zombie: a process that has completed execution (i.e., called `exit()`), but has still an entry in the process table.
 The entry stays there until the parent